About Amanda Anderson, MPA, MSN, RN

 “Hello, hello?
 I’m so anxious.
 I just fell asleep for a moment and now I’ve woken up and I’m terrified.
 I think I need to be changed again, and I just don’t know what to do, and who are you?”

 My colleague, busy with the details of resuscitation, hadn’t said much about my new patient’s anxiety.
-Anxiety, too often coded as neediness, is clinically important, especially in a patient with questionable stability, and doubly in a patient […]
+Anxiety, too often coded as neediness, is clinically important, especially in a patient with questionable stability, and doubly in […]

 Surveys Aside, One Crucial Precondition for Real Patient Satisfaction